England national football team manager: Return to English managers (2012–2016)

+Southgate and semi-final success (2016–2024)

 On 22 July, Sam Allardyce was appointed England manager on a two-year contract.
 After only 67 days in the job, a video published by The Daily Telegraph showed Allardyce making insulting statements against former manager Roy Hodgson, and explaining how to circumvent regulations of The FA on third party ownership of players.
 He subsequently left the role as manager of England later that day.

 Former England international defender and England under-21 coach Gareth Southgate was given the senior role on a caretaker basis for four matches while the FA considered their options.
 Two wins, including a 3–0 victory over Scotland, and a draw in qualifying matches for the 2018 World Cup and a 2–2 draw with Spain in a friendly followed under Southgate's temporary management, before he was formally appointed to the position full-time on 30 November 2016 on a four-year deal.

-Southgate is still in the job until the Euros in 2024, after further extensions.
+At the 2018 FIFA World Cup, England reached the semi-finals before losing to Croatia.
+He then took England to the final of UEFA Euro 2020, where England lost on penalties against Italy.
+At the 2022 FIFA World Cup, England reached the quarter-finals before losing to France.
+His final tournament in charge of England was UEFA Euro 2024, where he took England to their second successive European Championship final, only to lose 2–1 to Spain.
+Shortly after the Euro final defeat, Southgate resigned as England manager.

+Tuchel era (2024–present)

+On 16 October 2024, the German Thomas Tuchel was announced as the next permanent England manager, replacing Gareth Southgate and interim manager Lee Carsley.
+Tuchel officially started in the post on 1 January 2025, marking the end of Carsley's six-game spell in which the former Ireland international took England to the top of their Nations League group and promotion into League A for 2026–27.

+Tuchel's England qualified for the 2026 FIFA World Cup on 14 October 2025, becoming the first European nation to do so.

 Media reaction

-The reaction of the British media to the England national team manager reflects the changing nature of the British media generally.
-In recent times, managers have been attacked personally, for their personal beliefs, or private lives.